For first time in years, euro economy starts surprising on upside

 Taken alongside average 3.2 percent negotiated pay rises at a time when inflation has evaporated, the data suggest that ECB quantitative easing may soon look like the last thing Germany needs.

-Economists point to the greater discretionary income given to consumers by a dramatic fall in energy prices and a significantly weaker euro, partly in anticipation of the ECB’s bond-buying programme, as key factors.
+Economists point to the greater discretionary income given to consumers by a dramatic fall in energy prices and a significantly weaker euro, partly in anticipation of the ECB’s bond-buying program, as key factors.

 "Everyone got caught up in the debate of deflation, Greece and the Ukraine crisis and so expectations were quite low," said Christian Schulz, economist at Berenberg Bank.